PK-9595/Ansible-HomeAssistant/README.md

 - Load environment variables from .env & run the ansible playbook (just run `source load_env.sh`)

+- Connect to the mosquitto broker - No longer supported via YAML > use the UI instead
+- Add xiaomi miot integration through the UI as well

 TROUBLESHOOTING:
 - If there are issues resolving the hostname, enter the IP address instead of the hostname